|

 The New Wave, The Connoisseurs’ Guide to the Movies, The

-president of UNET 2 Corporation, a developer of Internet software, and publisher
+is president of UNET 2 Corporation, a developer of Internet software,

-of websites and DVD-Videos.
-He is also the founder of Baseline, the worldwide
+and publisher of websites and DVD-Videos.
+He was the founder of Baseline,

-information source for the entertainment business.
-An experienced TV talk
+the worldwide information source for the entertainment business.
+An experienced

-show guest and radio commentator, Monaco is also well-known as a pioneer
+TV talk show guest and radio commentator, Monaco is also well-known as